This section of the website is designed for people directly affected by MND to share useful information.

 Just as an aside if you are thinking of going on holiday further afield Eurocamp have a few disabled access caravans at a few of their sites.
-The one we stayed in was in Serignan near Beziers in the south of France & was very well thought out.
-However if you don't wish to travel that far they have a site in Northern France which also has disabled access caravans.
+The one we stayed in was in Serignan near Beziers in the south of France and was very well thought out.
+However, if you don't wish to travel that far they have a site in Northern France that also has disabled access caravans.

 Don’t Give Up.
 This is Emma's account of booking a major concert in 2019.
 Sadly Emma died later that year.

 My name is Emma and I have Bulbar Onset Motor Neurone Disease.
 I was diagnosed in June 2017 at the age of 36.
 Since then I have tried to pack in everything I can do, and things that I’ll never get to do again.

 So...We ordered tickets in October last year for Pink!!!!
 She’s my idol and has been since her very first hit back in the day.
 In October I was more mobile than I am now, I could walk without the worry of tripping or my legs failing me.

 Now things have changed so much that when I’m standing....it’s all I think about.

 My personal assistant and best friend Amie tried to talk to Ticketmaster and Anfield FC to tell them about the change of circumstances.